Contributing to Econ-ARK#

 git remote add upstream git@github.com:econ-ark/HARK

-Now, you have remote repositories named:
+Now, have remote repositories named:

 upstream